8 ft. 10 in.

 The Guiness Book of World Records credits the Bumble Bee II as the world's smallest biplane.

-Starr named the aircraft "Bumble Bee II" because it is said that natures' bumble bee does not have sufficient wing area to fly.
+Starr named the aircraft "Bumble Bee II" because it is said that the bumble bee does not have sufficient wing area to fly.
 At first, some engineers and pilots said the same about Starr's Bumble Bee.
-Nature's bumble bee and the Starr Bumble Bee II have never heard this rumor, so they fly anyway.
+The bumble bee and the Starr Bumble Bee II have never heard this rumor, so they fly anyway.

-Unfortunately on the day of its first flight, after making several passes at a height of about 400 ft., the aircraft's engine quit.
+Unfortunately after making several passes at a height of about 400 ft., the aircraft's engine quit.
 The plane was completely destroyed in the resulting crash.
 Starr, the pilot, was seriously injured, but eventually fully recovered from his injuries.

 Although the Starr Bumble Bee II was lost, the original Bumble Bee is on display at the Pima Air & Space Museum in Tuscon, AZ.

 RC Starr Bumble Bee II

 Outerzone UK has posted free plans for the RC Starr Bumble Bee II by Ken Willard.
 It builds to a wingspan of twenty inches.